 These recruiters must meet the necessary qualifications to relate to and engage with students and prospective candidates.

 “Some of the greatest recruiters I have seen on my team have been people who truly care about the people that they’re helping.
-It’s one of the most important things in someone’s life is what their career is going to be, and the best recruiters know how to talk to [candidates], treat them like people, and then essentially get them the job they’ve always dreamed of.” – Yello
+One of the most important things in someone’s life is what their career is going to be, and the best recruiters know how to talk to [candidates], treat them like people, and then essentially get them the job they’ve always dreamed of.” – Yello